 Mrs. Brooks has been teaching at Lincoln since 2002.
 She taught kindergarten for six years before moving to first grade.
 She is originally from Morton and was a student at Lincoln Elementary from second through sixth grade.
 She graduated from Illinois State University in December of 2002 with a Bachelors of Science in Elementary Education.
 Mrs. Brooks also has her Master's Degree in Reading and loves the energy and enthusiasm of young learners.
 Mrs. Brooks and her husband live in Morton with their three active children.
 In her spare time, she enjoys spending time with her family, going to all her kids' events, shopping, decorating, walking, and reading.

 Mrs. Brooks's mission for her class is to establish a safe classroom environment where all students feel comfortable to take risks in their learning.
 She will also help students to appreciate themselves as individuals while teaching them to work together as a team.
 Mrs. Brooks teaches using a variety activities so that each students' needs are met to help them feel successful and develop a love of learning.

-As the Assistant Principal and Athletic Director here at Morton Junior High School, it is my privilege to serve the Morton-Groveland community.
+As the Principal here at Morton Junior High School, it is my privilege to serve the Morton-Groveland community.
 I have been here at Morton Junior High School since 2006 after spending nine years at Tri-Valley Middle School as a 6th Grade Language Arts, Reading and Social Studies teacher and basketball and track coach.